 Renaissance in style, it is reminiscent of a European cathedral.
 The sanctuary boasts a barrel-vaulted ceiling, slate floor and beautiful, one-of-a-kind stained glass windows made especially for St. Mary’s.
 The split chancel opens to the choir and high altar.
 The 1969 Kleuker organ—a 3-manual, 47-rank Baroque antiphonal—provides remarkable musical support, rivaled only by the Steinway grand piano in the crossing.

-St. Mary’s Chapel is the students’ chapel, and houses the Chatham Hall Music Department, St. Mary’s Choir, Chamber Choir, and a variety of other musical groups.
+St. Mary’s Chapel is the student's’ chapel, and houses the Chatham Hall Music Department, St. Mary’s Choir, Chamber Choir, and a variety of other musical groups.
 It is also used for music lessons, practice, dance, public speaking, and meetings.
 Its stewardship is entrusted to the Altar Guild, a student group guided by the Chaplain.

+All-school, required Chapel services are held Tuesday and Friday mornings, with Eucharist offered on Sunday evenings.
+Every Chapel service takes advantage of the aesthetic serenity for quiet meditation, the amazing acoustics, and the sense of the holy.
 St. Mary’s Chapel is a consecrated space of the Episcopal Diocese of Southern Virginia.
 Its beauty and superb acoustics make it a sought-after venue for services, music performances, weddings, and community use.
 Many alumnae return to campus to be married in this beautiful chapel.